 (Disclosure: Some of the links below may be affiliate links)

 For instance, did you know that rent prices are indexed on a reference interest rate?
 If the rate goes up, so does your rent.
 But if the price goes down, you are entitled to a reduction.
 But you have to ask for it!

-How to Find a property to rent?
+How to find a property to rent?

-Finding a property to rent in Switzerland is relatively easy.
-If you are extra select about your choice, it may take you a while.
-But otherwise, there are enough properties available that you can find someone.
+It may take a while if you are extra select about your choice.
+But otherwise, there are enough properties available that you can find something for you.
 And some cities are more filled than others.

 There is one exception to that.
 It is difficult to rent a house in Switzerland.
 Finding an apartment to rent is straightforward.
 But finding a house is much more difficult.

-How To Apply for a Property?
+How to apply for a property?